InternetEthan/social-network-api/README.md

 ## Seed

 The `seed.js` file is used to seed the database with initial data.
-It creates some users and thoughts, and adds some reactions to the thoughts.
+It creates some users and thoughts and adds some reactions to the thoughts.

 ## Usage

 To use this project, you need to have Node.js and MongoDB installed.
 Clone the repository, navigate to the project directory in your terminal, and run `npm install` to install the dependencies.
-Then, you can run `node seed.js` to seed the database with initial data, and `npm start` to start the server.
+Then, you can run `node seed.js` to seed the database with initial data and `npm start` to start the server.
 The API will be available at `http://localhost:3001/api`.

 ## Endpoints